OctFusion: Octree-based Diffusion Models for 3D Shape Generation: Experiments

-\cref{fig:diffusion_compare} provides qualitative results of airplanes and chairs generated by different methods.
+Fig.~\ref{fig:diffusion_compare} provides qualitative results of airplanes and chairs generated by different methods.
 We can see that the results IM-GAN, SDF-StyleGAN, and MeshDiffusion contain severe distortions and artifacts.
 Although LAS-Diffusion, 3DShape2VecSet make significant progress in geometry quality, they fail to capture high-detailed geometric features due to the limitation of resolution of their 3D representation, such as the propellers of airplanes and the thin slats of chairs.
-Besides~\cref{fig:diffusion_compare}, we also provide a far more comprehensive qualitative comparison with LAS-Diffusion, 3DShape2VecSet and a more recently proposed method: XCube in~\cref{fig:detail_compare}.
+Besides Fig.~\ref{fig:diffusion_compare}, we also provide a far more comprehensive qualitative comparison with LAS-Diffusion, 3DShape2VecSet and a more recently proposed method: XCube in Fig.~\ref{fig:detail_compare}.
 From which we can see that similar to LAS-Diffusion, XCube uses hierarchical sparse voxel and reaches the resolution of $512^3$ on ShapeNet.
 However, there are still certain difficulties for XCube in modeling the fluting of swivel chairs and the wheel hubs of cars.
-What's more, XCube On the contrary, our OctFusion generates implicit features on each octree node which demonstrates superiority in capturing the fine geometry details of 3D shapes. \cref{fig:uncond} shows more high-quality and diverse generative results by our unconditional OctFusion model trained on five categories of ShapeNet separately.
-And we provide more generative results in the supplementary materials, it is highly recommended to check them to get a comprehensive perception of our OctFusion's generative capability.
+On the contrary, our OctFusion generates implicit features on each octree node which demonstrates superiority in capturing the fine geometry details of 3D shapes.
+Fig.~\ref{fig:uncond} shows more high-quality and diverse generative results by our unconditional OctFusion model trained on five categories of ShapeNet separately.
+And we provide more generative results in the supplementary materials.